chydarren/ST1012-Disney-Quiz-Application/README.md

 ### Disclaimer

-This program is developed as an assignment for Singapore Polytechnic, ST1012 Programming Fundamentals module.
+This program was developed as an assignment for the Singapore Polytechnic, ST1012 Programming Fundamentals module.
 I have uploaded the source files publicly for reference and personal usage only.
 Please refrain from [plagiarising](https://www.sp.edu.sg/sp/student-services/ssc-overview/student-handbook/intellectual-property-copyright-and-plagiarism) or passing it off as your own work.

 ### Copyright and License